Little Bits of History

 The Hajj – In 2004, a stampede took place at the holy pilgrimage.

-February 2: Punxsutawney Phil – In 1887, Punxsutawney, Pennsylvania celebrates their first Groundhog’s Day.
+February 2: Punxsutawney Phil – In 1887, Punxsutawney, Pennsylvania celebrated their first Groundhog’s Day.

 Iditarod Beginnings – In 1925, diphtheria serum arrived in Nome, Alaska.